 IMPROVING QUALITY OF SERVICE

-On April 1, a recently approved rate adjustment will be implemented by Yampa Valley Electric Association.
-The adjustment will increase the Small General Service access charge and energy charge to $34.75 and $.0945 cents per kWh, respectively.
-The proposed adjustment will increase the Medium General Service access charge and energy charge to $37.45 and $.09055 cents per kWh, respectively.
-Finally, the proposed adjustment will increase the energy charge for rates 10D, 81, and 82 to $0.0952, $0.0479, and $0.0488 per kWh, respectively.
+On April 1, 2020 a recently approved rate adjustment was implemented.
+The adjustment increased the Small General Service access charge and energy charge to $34.75 and $.0945 cents per kWh, respectively.
+The adjustment increased the Medium General Service access charge and energy charge to $37.45 and $.09055 cents per kWh, respectively.
+The adjustment increased the energy charge for rates 10D, 81, and 82 to $0.0952, $0.0479, and $0.0488 per kWh, respectively.

 Read detailed information in Colorado Country Life, a 3-Part Series by General Manager, Steve Johnson